open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - the key of the field.

 The Get function is responsible for handling case sensitivity.
 If the getter is intended to work with a HTTP request object, the getter MUST be case insensitive.

+##### GetAll

+The GetAll function MUST NOT require explicit implementation to satisfy the base `Getter` type.
+Language implementations have the flexibility to incorporate this optional functionality in various ways, such as by providing a default GetAll method, or by creating a new type that extends the base `Getter` type.

+If explicitly implemented, the GetAll function MUST return all values of the given propagation key.
+It SHOULD return them in the same order as they appear in the carrier.
+If the key doesn't exist, it SHOULD return an empty collection.

+Required arguments:

+- the carrier of propagation fields, such as an HTTP request.
+- the key of the field.

+The GetAll function is responsible for handling case sensitivity.
+If the getter is intended to work with a HTTP request object, the getter MUST be case insensitive.

 ## Injectors and Extractors as Separate Interfaces